 Identify the cause

-Associate Professor, Dr. Le Khanh Tuan - Saigon University, former Deputy Director of the Department of Financial Planning ( Ministry of Education and Training ) pointed out 5 reasons leading to the problems in revenue and expenditure at the beginning of the school year.
+Associate Professor Dr. Le Khanh Tuan - Saigon University, former Deputy Director of the Department of Financial Planning ( Ministry of Education and Training ) pointed out 5 reasons leading to the problems in revenue and expenditure at the beginning of the school year.

 Third, financial management is not good and strict.
 Many principals do not have basic knowledge of financial management, while there is a lack of specialized accountants and weak accounting skills.
 The three basic steps of budget preparation, budget execution, and revenue and expenditure settlement are all lacking.
-Accounting records and documents are not complete, many revenue items are not updated in the books; the settlement and control of revenue sources through the State Treasury are not good in some places.
+Accounting records and documents are not complete, many revenues are not updated in the books; the settlement and control of revenue sources through the State Treasury are not good in some places.
 Therefore, shortcomings still occur from planning, organization, direction to inspection and evaluation.

 Fourth, lack of timely supervision and guidance.
 Inspections and checks by management agencies are not regular.
 Internal school inspections are not thorough and thorough.
 Some newly emerging activities have not been guided promptly, leading to incorrect application.
 Many schools have not made good use of internal spending regulations to be transparent and specify reasonable revenue and expenditure.

 Ms. Le Thi Trang - Principal of Trung Vuong Secondary and High School (Long Chau, Vinh Long) acknowledged that although there are complete documents guiding this issue, the situation of overcharging still occurs somewhere.
-The reason is that the propaganda work of related documents on the collection at educational institutions is not clear and transparent.
+The reason is that the propaganda work of related documents on collection at educational institutions is not clear and transparent.

 Transparent, public, strict handling of violations

-Sharing her experience at Trung Vuong Secondary and High School, Ms. Le Thi Trang said: For many years, the school has been open, transparent, and in accordance with regulations on collection.
+Sharing her experience at Trung Vuong Secondary and High School, Ms. Le Thi Trang said: For many years, the school has been open, transparent, and in accordance with regulations on collection fees.
 At the beginning of the school year, the school mainly collects tuition fees (mandatory); collects student insurance premiums; mobilizes and sponsors according to Circular No. 16/2018/TT-BGDDT; in addition, no other collection fees arise.

-“The expenditures of the Parents’ Association must be agreed upon and unified; the final financial reports must be strictly made, public and transparent.
-Competent authorities need to regularly inspect, check, promptly detect, rectify and strictly handle cases where heads of educational institutions allow overcharging,” said Ms. Le Thi Trang.
+The expenditures of the Parents' Association must be agreed upon and unified; the final financial reports must be strictly made, public and transparent.
+Competent authorities need to regularly inspect, check, promptly detect, rectify and strictly handle cases where heads of educational institutions allow overcharging," said Ms. Le Thi Trang.

-From an expert perspective, Associate Professor, Dr. Le Khanh Tuan emphasized first of all the solution to increase publicity and transparency by organizing for relevant parties to participate in giving advice, discussing, deciding on operational plans, revenue and expenditure estimates, and internal spending regulations.
+From an expert perspective, Associate Professor Dr. Le Khanh Tuan emphasized first of all the solution to increase publicity and transparency by organizing relevant parties to participate in giving advice, discussing, deciding on operational plans, revenue and expenditure estimates, and internal spending regulations.
 Thereby, the principal can take advantage of the strength and intelligence of many parties, while being public and transparent about financial issues.

 Emphasizing the extremely important solution of prioritizing regular budget spending on education, Associate Professor Dr. Le Khanh Tuan also said that it is necessary to strengthen inspection, examination, and strictly handle violations.
 Principals should take advantage of inspection and supervision by promoting participation in budget development, developing spending regulations, and organizing internal school inspections well.
 At the same time, management levels need to conduct surprise inspections at the beginning of the year, publicize conclusions, and handle violators.